sergle/go-http-digest/README.md

-# mlab-ns2
+# go-http-digest
 Imported code from https://code.google.com/p/mlab-ns2/

 Used for digest HTTP authentication.
+Issue fixed:
-Fixed issue when POST request lost Body content:  http: Request.ContentLength=... with Body length 0
+- POST request lost Body content:  http: Request.ContentLength=... with Body length 0
+- goroutine leak

 This repo exctacted only used module (digest) without other files from mlab-ns2 repo